DramanSalif/securing-a-multi-tenant-PostgreSQL-database/README.md

 # Securing a Multi-Tenant PostgreSQL Database with Row-Level Security and Role-Based Access Control
-This is a portfolio project in which we create and secure a PostgreSQL database with Row-Level Security and Role-Based Access Control. from scratch.
+This is a portfolio project in which we create a PostgreSQL database from scratch and secure it with Row-Level Security and Role-Based Access Control.

 ### 🧰 Introduction